Hannan-H/2024-Mid-Year-City-Progress/README.md

 After this analysi, what steps should we take to help excute the City's goal what is crucial to set these goals?

 Use Tablue public to filter the data and answer business problems.
 Then display this on linked in to showcase your skills.
 This project will have a 5/5 ROI
-You're not just reporting you are RECOMMENDING
+You're not just reporting you are RECOMMENDING.
+Find trends or pattersns. the data acan be messy or clean.
+Then present it in a way that answers bisuness problems.
 Use Excel to visualize this data, use pivot table and VLOOKUP.
 Main Objective:
 What is the main objective what are you trying to uncover with this data?? -> WHAT is the MAIN BUISINESS PROBLEM WITH THIS data????